 Single Room Twin Room Family Room

 Mishima Lodge 60 14 12

 Myodaiji Lodge 14 3

 Myodaiji Lodge

 The Sakura Nursery School

 The Sakura nursery school is the institutional child care facility established for supporting both research and child-rearing.

 The school accept a child from the 57th day of after the birth, and is supporting a researcher's smooth return to research activity.

-Age: From the 57th day of after the birth to 3 years old
+Age: From the 57th day of after the birth to 3 years old at the end of the fiscal year

 Capacity: 18 persons

-Use candidate: The officers, researchers, visiting

-researchers, graduate students at Three Okazaki

-Institutes (including ExCELLS)
+Use candidate: The officers, researchers, visiting researchers, graduate students, temporary staff accepted through an agreement between the organization and the staffing agency employed at Three Okazaki Institutes (including ExCELLS)

 Opening day: From Monday to Friday

 Opening time: From 8:00 to 19:00 (maximum extension 20:00)

 Childcare form: Regular childcare, temporary childcare